-With thousands of cyclists heading to Mallorca in the coming months we spoke with island ride Guide Juliet Wolfe to get some tips and suggestions to make the best of your trip to this cycling nirvana.
+Mallorca remains a Mecca for cycling so we spoke with island ride Guide Juliet Wolfe to get some tips and suggestions to make the best of your trip.
 We hope that whether you are thinking about your first trip to the island or you’ve been many times that this will provide a useful outline and inspiration!

 In terms of how to long to stay, a trip of even 2.5 or 3 days riding can give you a great introduction to the must-do routes.
 If possible, it is very easy to fill a week long trip with varied riding to start to get to know the island and that also allows for an easier recovery day or two if your legs start to feel it!
 In either case I’m sure you’ll leave feeling tired but already planning the next trip back!